Kotlin/analysis-api/Writerside/topics/Fundamentals.md

 ```

 <note>
-    In IntelliJ IDEA 2024.3, pointers will become available also for `KaType`s.
+    In IntelliJ IDEA 2024.3, pointers will become available also for <code>KaType</code>s.
 </note>